JaishreeRM0201/PowerBI-Portfolio/README.md

 ### Key Objectives
 1. Sales Report:
    - Analyze how customers are affected by loyalty points across the countries.
-   - Identify the top-sold products along with their quantity.
+   - Identify the top-sold products and their quantity.
    - Analyze the median sales over time and its distribution across the countries.

 2. Profit Report: